RaspberryPI – Commands cheat sheet

 passwd userName

 This command allows you to change the password of the user specified as "userName".
-In addition, various change and lock intervals can be defined.
+It can also be used to set various change and lock intervals.

 Show free space